 Skip this if you already know.

 An AI agent is not a chatbot.
 It's not ChatGPT rewriting your cover letter.
 An AI agent is a model connected to real tools.
-It can search databases, read documents, fill out forms, and take actions on your behalf.
+It can search databases, read documents, surface URLs, and take actions on your behalf where the platform supports it.

 MCP (Model Context Protocol) is the connective tissue.
 It's an open standard that lets AI agents plug into software platforms the same way USB lets devices plug into computers.
-When a job platform supports MCP, your agent gets direct access to search listings, read company profiles, save jobs, and submit applications, all through a structured API instead of fragile browser automation.
+When a job platform supports MCP, your agent gets direct access to search listings, read company profiles, save jobs, and pull application URLs, all through a structured API instead of fragile browser automation.

 The practical difference: instead of you doing the searching, you tell your agent what you want and it handles the legwork.